manasa7958/Projects/ps5/Readme-ps5.md

 Time to Complete: 6 hours

 ## Description
 Explain what the project does
+The PS5 is meant to create a DNA sequence alignment tool using edit distance.
+The edit distance calculates the minmum cost of aligning two different DNA strings by assigning different cost values for different operations.
+In the case of insertion or deletion the cost is 2, for subsitution the cost varies between 1 and 0 depending on whether or not the characters differ or matcht.
+The program then also reconstructs the optimal alignment path and reports the time it had taken to do so.

 ### Features
 Explain how you did the actual alignment including the data structures used.
+We needed to implement the Hirschberg's Algorithm as indicated in the instructions to create an efficient algorithm that computer the DNA sequence alignments in linear space.
+We used the std::vector for scoring the matrices and linear space-array, as well as the std::ostringstream for efficienct string building.

 ### Testing
 Describe what the unit tests you wrote check for and why you picked them.
+Our unit tests checked to kae sure our min3 function works optimally by making sure the distance is calculated properly.
+We also tested edge/unusual cases like empty string, strings of unequal length, head/tail deletions, reversed strings, and cut ends.
+We also created a nothrow test to make sure that an error is not thrown in the case that a valid input is being run.
+These tests should ensure the correctness of our functions from the EDistance.cpp file by catching off-by-one bugs and ensuring the algorithm handles simple and tricky strings without crashing.

 ### Issues
 What did you have trouble with?
 What did you learn?
 What doesn't work?
 Be honest.
 You might be penalized if you claim something works and it doesn't.